eduardz1/Master-Thesis/presentation.typ

     #figure(distributed-memory(presentation: true))][
     - *Message Passing Interface* #pause
     - Spawns *processes* #pause
-    - Aimed (but not restricted) to the use in *distributed memory* systems ]
+    - Aimed (but not restricted) to the use in *distributed memory* systems #pause
+    - It's a specification, it can be used as a *library* ]
 ]